mkatsoho/mk-learning-db/README.md

 (InfluxDB Official Tutorial in En)[https://docs.influxdata.com/influxdb/v2/get-started/]

 ### Tutorials for MySQL

+Note: mariadb is a flavor of Mysql.
+Suggest to use mariadb instead of Mysql. phpmyadmin is a web application.
+You can use a web page to run sql statements, handle tables & databases of mariadb/mysql.

 (w3school in En)[https://www.w3schools.com/MySQL]

-(setup mysql using a docker, a kind of light-weight virtual machine, in Linux)[https://hub.docker.com/_/mysql]
+(setup mariadb in docker of a linux)[https://hub.docker.com/_/mariadb] (setup phpmyadmin in docker of a linux)[https://hub.docker.com/_/phpmyadmin]

 ### Tutorials for HBase